jpype-project/jpype/doc/userguide.rst

 ..
 [9] Primitives are boxed as per Java rules.

 ..
-[10] Java boxed types are mapped to python primitives, but will
+[10] Java boxed types are mapped to Python primitives, but will
-        produce an implicit conversion even if the python type is an exact match.
+        produce an implicit conversion even if the Python type is an exact match.
 This is to allow for resolution between methods that take both a java primitve and a java boxed type.